PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 A summary of the key BSP system architecture:

 - **Security:** Trusted Firmware for Cortex-A provides a generic solution for authenticating software components.
-- **Firmware Update:** Pelion Device Management update service is used to update device firmware.
-This leads to a flash partition layout where trusted firmware, the kernel, the root file system and applications are independently updatable.
+- **Firmware Update:** Pelion Device Management Update service is used to update device firmware.
+This leads to a flash partition layout where trusted firmware, kernel, root file system and applications are independently updatable.
 - **Reuse:** Where possible, suitable existing solutions and software are reused to leverage know-how and speed up time to market.

 ## <a name="section-2-2"></a> 2.2 Boot flow